anastasiosmallis/Developing-Data-Products---Course-Project-Shiny-Application-and-Reproducible-Pitch/pitch.md

 In reality we will experience only one future and not an average of many futures.

-This app shows a potenital path of the value of the account, based on the user inputs, in comparison to the value of the contributions and the value of the account if there was no uncertainty (no volatility).
+This app shows a potential path of the value of the account, based on the user inputs, in comparison to the value of the contributions and the value of the account if there was no uncertainty (no volatility).

 ---